Dog Licking your Face and what it means

 Allergies

 Unfortunately, it is quite possible that your dog could be allergic to something they eat.
-Dogs’ most common causes of itchiness are environmental allergies like dust or odor sensitivities and food allergies.
+Dogs’ most common causes of itchiness are environmental allergies like dust or odour sensitivities and food allergies.
 Dogs with allergies may lick, chew, or scratch, or they might even have problems related to the digestive system.

-5 Tips on How to Train & Manage Your Dog’s Licking
+5 Tips on How to train & manage your Dog’s Licking

 Training and managing your dog’s nipping and licking habits can be challenging for any pet owner.
 However, with the right approach, you can help your pup learn to control these behaviours and become a better-behaved dog.